Starting Out

 I’m fairly certain that if the pandemic hadn’t forced a global slowdown, I might not have recognized the depth of my need for one.
 Having my life put on pause became the unexpected blessing that allowed me to begin healing an overwhelmed body, soul, and spirit.

 Since then, I’ve been slowly learning how to downshift.
 How to regulate.
 How to release control and practice surrender.
-Do less.
-Healing doesn’t come from pushing harder, but from creating enough safety to soften.

 I started saying no to what didn’t feel right and started saying yes to what tugged on my heart.